Chat with us, powered by LiveChat

 This Image shows a cut away of a purge valve.
 At the top is the cap that turns to open the internal seal.
 Under the cap, a vent allows media to escape downward toward the threaded input.

 The purge valve uses a poppet and spring system under the cap to open and close the flow.
-To achieve leak-tight closure on first make-up, installers simply tightening the cap an additional quarter turn with a wrench from finger tight.
+To achieve leak-tight closure on first make-up, installers simply tighten the cap an additional quarter turn with a wrench from finger tight.

 Superlok offers purge valves in an assortment of end configurations.
 From NPT and SAE threads to tube adapters, purge valves are available in any connection you may have.
 They allow for pressures up to 4,000 PSI at 100°F and are viable at higher temperatures with less pressure.